AbonyiXavier/Finova/README.md

 - Introduce a Reward System: Implement a rewards program where users can earn redeemable points based on their card usage frequency

+- Implement a notification system during the sign-up process to generate activation codes.
+This additional layer of security ensures that users receive codes before logging in, effectively preventing potential bot users and enhancing overall security measures.

 - Notification for Expiring Cards: Set up a notification system to proactively remind users of their card's upcoming expiration.
 Notifications can be sent via push notifications or email alerts

-- Enable Account Funding Options: Provide users with the ability to fund their accounts through convenient methods.
+- Enable Account Funding Options: Provide users with the ability to fund their accounts or make transfers through convenient methods.(payment integration)

 - Diversify Account Categories: Introduce versatility in account classifications with distinct types to accommodating both private and savings accounts.